Setting up calls

 Finally, passing this information onto your users can help troubleshoot common call quality issues before they become a customer experience issue.

-You're welcome to use material we've prepared for you, and we are happy to help with any of this.
+You're welcome to use material we've prepared for you, and we're happy to help with any of this.
 Please contact us and we'll send you sample code that's best for your use case!